symboli-artoria17/CRM_Spring_Hibernate/README.md

 # CRM_Spring_Hibernate
-### This is a simple CRUD project implmented with Spring and Hibernate framework.
+### This is a simple CRUD project implemented with Spring and Hibernate framework.
+### Check out the Project Architecture in Architecture.PNG
 ## Deployment:
 	- Server: Tomcat 9.0 Library
 	- Database: MySQL 5.7